IlyaMatsuev/Apex-ChatBot-Hub/docs/types/README.md

 ### [IBotHandler](/types/Interfaces/IBotHandler.md)

-The interface that is required to implement to handle chat bot updates
+The interface that is required to implement to handle chatbot updates

 ### [IBotSenderService](/types/Interfaces/IBotSenderService.md)